yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **GitHub link**: [Issue #207](https://github.com/yugabyte/yb-voyager/issues/207)

-**Description**: For cases where the precision is less than the scale in a numeric attribute, it fails to get imported to YugabyteDB.
+**Description**: For cases where the precision is less than the scale in a numeric attribute, the numeric attribute fails to get imported to YugabyteDB.

 **Workaround**: Manually remove the explicit precision and scale values from the exported numeric or decimal attributes.
 PostgreSQL and YugabyteDB do not allow setting the precision less than the scale explicitly.